avinashkranjan/Basic-Data-Analysis-and-Visualization-In-Python/README.md

 # Basic-Data-Analysis-and-Visualization

-**_The fundamentals of data analysis and visualization in python.
-Here are some of the most important python tools for data science, Python in conjunction with scientific computing and graphing libraries to analyze data and make presentable data visualizations._**
+**_Here are some of the most important python tools for data science, Python in conjunction with scientific computing and graphing libraries to analyze data and make presentable data visualizations._**

 ## Brief Overview